coopergau/ZK-STARK-from-scratch/README.md

 5.

 ## What to do right now
-- create trace generator:
-    - Takes I and generates x_i for 0 <= i <= 127.
 - Make fft function for poly interpolation.